ryanatkn/react-typescript-closing-the-loop/README.md

 provide a wonderful development experience, relative to most alternatives.
 My hope is that more languages, libraries, and frameworks take seriously the idea that we can and should be able to *close the loop*, because a fully typechecked app is a happy app.
-We all need heroes - today, for front end web development, React and TypeScript are two of mine.
+We all need heroes - not to worship, but for their leadership - and today, for front end web development, React and TypeScript are two of mine.

 ## Additional notes